I was on a panel in San Francisco last year where a question was posed from the audience about who HR should report to.

 People and culture is so much more than glorified payroll

 I'm not saying HR can disregard risks.
-You want to be assured of an environment where there is no bullying, discrimination or other behaviors that can lead to lawsuits, poor culture and low morale.
-Naturally you have to ensure your people are paid promptly and the correct benefits are being paid on their behalf.
+You want to be assured of an environment where there is no bullying, discrimination, or other behaviors that can lead to lawsuits, poor culture, and low morale.
+Naturally, you have to ensure your people are paid promptly and the correct benefits are being paid on their behalf.

 But in terms of creating a successful modern company, this stuff is table stakes.

 So much of the value of any organization today sits inside the head of your people.
-There has never been a time when HR can add more value and deliver true competitive advantage.
+There has never been a time when HR can add more value and deliver a true competitive advantage.

 Your HR Department – People & Culture is a better term – should be tasked with thinking of innovative ways to lift that curve and create more value for longer.
-Can you on-board somebody faster so that they are able to get up to speed more quickly?
+Can you onboard somebody faster so that they are able to get up to speed more quickly?
 Can you lift their potential in the organization, train them and upskill them so that they are more successful and fulfilled in their job and thus produce more effectively?